krishaamer/green-filter-research/research/methodology.md

 -   Design artefacts

--   “design’s) nature as a”problem-solving” science”, Oulasvirta and Hornbæk, 2016
+-   “design’s nature as a ‘problem-solving’ science” Oulasvirta and Hornbæk (2016)

 -   my contribution is the design artefact, “HCI researchers also make constructive contributions by developing new technologies and design”